Salmon Fishing Facts

 Life On The Salmon River

 They say 'life is for living' and that it's no dress rehearsal so personally it was always only ever a basic IQ test to devote my career to the salmon river which was a decision made early in life.
 The natural beauty and vibe of the river is certainly addictive but so also is the 'banter' of brilliant riverbank relationships that form out of the thousands of salmon fishers most ghillies will meet throughout their professional careers.
 The salmon fishing pursuit has multiple attractions aside from the inevitability of enough thoughtful casts!

 The Scottish Ghillie Career Choice

 Keeping Faith In Salmon Runs

-While it's currently easy to write off the 2018 season in it's entirety due to a poor Spring run where only big but fewer salmon showed up I'd still go cautiously on predictions for the Summer and Autumn months.
+While it was easy last year to write off the 2018 season in it's entirety due to a poor Spring run where only big but fewer salmon showed up our salmon yet again mysteriously appeared as soon as the water and lower temperatures arrived.
 The heart felt pain for the lack of salmon action last year which was primarily due to warm weather and low water is nothing different from the hassle and head turmoil of a floundering personal relationship!
-My advice is to just get over it as salmon do what suits them best and if stock enhancement measures are to be introduced to bolster wild stock levels it will likely take time to change due to the current zero juvenile stock output control and the accompanying lack of security required to effectively safeguard our salmon's 'known' migration routes to and from their feeding grounds where salmon can easily be commercially exploited.
+My advice is to just get over it as salmon do what suits them best and if stock enhancement measures are to be introduced to bolster wild stock levels it will likely take time as we currently have zero juvenile stock output control and an accompanying lack of oceanic security required to effectively safeguard our salmon's 'known' migration routes to and from their feeding grounds where salmon can easily be commercially exploited.
 There has also been a general lack of 'in-river' predation control which only a few decades ago did not exist although I hear the Tay has made some good progress on that front in the last couple of years.